udaypalsinghdhillon/GC_CS1/README.md

 Slightly more rides during peak hours (1,833,399) than non-peak hours (1,792,998), reflecting commuting patterns.

-/*Summary
-These insights illustrate clear distinctions between casual and member riders in terms of their biking habits.
-Casual riders show a preference for leisure and recreational use, especially during weekends and non-peak hours, while member riders use bike-sharing services more consistently for commuting purposes, with a higher volume of rides during peak hours and weekdays.*/

 ## 4. Question: What is the average trip duration for each user type?